Damselfly fact sheet | Field of Mars EEC

 Where do damselflies live?

 Damselflies are closely linked to fresh water because their eggs and young stages develop in water.
 Nymphs live among aquatic plants, reeds, rocks and leaf litter in still or slow-moving water, while adults perch on nearby vegetation and can sometimes wander away from breeding sites.
-They live all over Australia in places like the Field of Mars Reserve.
-Creek lines and wetland areas provide the kind of freshwater habitat damselflies use.
+Damselflies live across Australia wherever suitable freshwater habitat is available.
+At Field of Mars Reserve, creek lines, wetlands and vegetated waterway edges provide the kind of habitat damselflies use.

 What do damselflies eat?